 - the protection of wildlife

-Apply for a Letter of Authority (LOA) at a local Department of Lands and Forestry office to operate a drone for the following purposes:
+Apply for a permit at a local Department of Natural Resources and Renewables office to operate a drone for the following purposes:

 - commercial photography and videography

 - other purposes at the discretion of the department